tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/OPTIONS Object_intl_en.md

 #### Error codes

-This API returns uniform error responses and error codes.
-For more information, see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).
+This API returns common error responses and error codes.
+For more information, please see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).

 ## Examples

-In the following examples, preflight requests are all automatically initiated by the browser based on real CORS requests.
+The following sample preflight requests are all automatically issued by the browser according to the actual CORS requests.

-#### Example 1.
-Initiate a preflight request for PUT Object
+#### Example 1: initiating a preflight request for `PUT Object`

 #### Request